andreyka26-git/andreyka26-git.github.io/_posts/2022-09-20-postgres-backup-to-email-and-telegram.md

 date: 2022-09-20 10:05:35 -0000
 category: ["Infrastructure"]
 tags: [guides, infrastructure, tutorials]
-description: "In this article we will do regular and recurring backup process to telegram and email for ubuntu on premise server using curl + cron."
+description: "In this article we will do regular and recurring backup of PostgreSQL to telegram and email for ubuntu server using curl + cron."
 ---

 * TOC